yizhanyun/yx/README.md

 }
 ```

-Currently duosite only uses `viewEngine`.
+Currently yx only uses `viewEngine`.

 Eventual setting is a deep merge of `settings.mjs` and `settings.development.mjs`, the latter overwrites the former.